Sacred Chickens

 I’m not talking about the delicious kind of fear with which we tease our bodies by riding roller coasters or seeing movies starring some of my friends.
 I’m talking about the underlying bodily fear that dogs our every move (when we’re alive – really there are some advantages to being on my side of the question).

-One doesn’t notice when embodied because one must always experience the soul through the skin.
 The flesh filters reality through a rippling net of emotion and never stops to consider the subjectivity of its interface.
-And one thing that underlies all flesh at every moment is fear.
-One function of flesh is to provide for its own survival.
-Like a traitor to your highest aspirations the flesh must interject the fear of dissolution into every experience.
+One such emotion underlies all flesh at every moment: fear.
+Flesh is conditioned to provide for its own survival.
+To this end flesh interjects the fear of dissolution into every experience, though it may be mixed with joy, excitement, sorrow or any number of other emotions, perhaps even enhancing them with its sharp spice.

-Oh...I know it’s difficult to believe…and I know many brave humans live lives of courage and honor in spite of it.
+Many humans live lives of courage and honor in spite of it.
+In fact, one might posit that bravery could not exist without fear.
 But until the last nerve quivers to a final halt, you will never understand this most basic of human emotions…the underlying filter…the need for safety that helps you make every decision, illuminating life in sharp relief, light and shadow.
 It’s only after the clarity of death that you can see the pervasive nature of this pressing emotion.

 And this basic fact of human nature, if unacknowledged, leads down strange pathways in search of safety.
-One thing I notice, of late, in your culture is the steady and hypnotic attraction of nostalgia.
+A grave danger to modern culture is the steady and hypnotic attraction of nostalgia.
 I see people speak in glowing terms of their own childhoods as golden ages of peace and superior child raising techniques.
-I hear people speak of eras dead and gone as times of peace and prosperity, reaching heights of spirituality and manners – even when those times included the subjection of whole segments of the population as slaves or second class citizens or considered half the population to be property.
+People speak of eras dead and gone as times of peace and prosperity, reaching heights of spirituality and manners – even when those times included the subjection of whole segments of the population as slaves or second class citizens or considered half the population to be property.
 Oh yes…your Puritans were pretty in the Thanksgiving pictures in your school books, but where are the pictures of them whipping the Quakers out of town?
+Burning down the villages of the indigenous people?
+These actions, at the time, were largely due to fear, perhaps self-induced by grasping for an unknown afterlife that poisoned the immanent.
+And fear hardens into hatred.
+(It's a terrible thing to sacrifice the present to the future.
+But that is a topic for another time.)

-How many dystopias have been created, not by the breaking down of walls of the present to let the future flood in, but by trying to build walls around the present, and to paper them over with images of the past?
+How many dystopias have been created, not by the breaking down of walls of the present to let the future flood in, but by trying to retreat into a past that never was?

-Unfortunately this is a pipe dream.
-The past was once the present, rife with choices and possibilities, with more horror and more happiness than any one person could experience.
-Were you to be lifted to a point previous on the timeline and allowed to experience it from that vantage point, the same fear would grip you; the same choices would have to be made.
+Unfortunately pipe dreams of former times are more like a pipe bomb when tossed into the present.
+The past was once the present, rife with choices and possibilities, with more horror and happiness than any one person could experience.
+If you were transported to the past on the timeline and allowed to experience it again, the same fear would grip you; the same choices would have to be made.

 There is no escape from fear only ways to avoid looking at it for a few moments.
-Indulge but don’t become addicted.
+Indulge in nostalgia occasionally but don't try to drag the past into the present.

 0 Comments